tjurik/Intervalometer/README.md

 Board/chip support is figured out in the code.
 Note however that you may have to add support for the timer function for your board/chipset.

-To add the support you need to create an interrupt/timer callback for 1hz (once per second) and call the
+To add the support you need to create an interrupt/timer callback for 1hz (once per second) and call the method:
-<pre>commonTimerFunction()</pre> method.
+<pre>commonTimerFunction()</pre>